 If you feel that you have been discriminated against in the provision of transportation services, please provide the following information to assist us in processing your complaint.
 Should you require any assistance in completing this form or need information in alternate formats, please let us know.

 Please mail or return this form to:

-Director Equal Opportunity and Compliance GoTriangle P.O.
-Box 13787, Durham, NC 27709 titlevi@gotriangle.org
+Director Equal Opportunity, Diversity and Inclusion GoTriangle, Department of Diversity Management P.O.
+Box 13787, Durham, NC 27709 jormond@gotriangle.org

 PLEASE PRINT LEGIBLY